-Technosoft have successfully used Spring framework in different projects for better code management, flexible design and reducing the code on developer side.
+Technosoft has successfully used Spring framework in different projects for better code management, flexible design and reducing the code on the developer side.
 We have found Inversion of Control as the most important feature offered by Spring.

 We have used the following major services offered by Spring framework:

-We have used Spring framework in both web applications and standalone java applications.
-Though Spring provides two distinct containers: Bean Factories; simplest containers, and Application contexts; provides application framework services.
-However for both web and standalone applications we have used ApplicationContexts container that is light weight yet most advanced container.
+We have used Spring framework in both web applications and Java applications.
+Though Spring provides two seperate containers: Bean Factories; simplest containers, and Application contexts; provides application framework services.
+However, for both web and standalone applications, we have used ApplicationContexts container that is the lightweight yet most advanced container.

-In large scale projects where there are numbers of large classes/services we break beans for Spring registry in two files.
-One is used to hold bean definitions for database connection settings, transaction management settings, DAOs, and Auto-number/Sequences needed for database.
-Other file contains business layer service classes that are used throughout the application.
-Bean dependencies are defined in both files using another object in the same file.
+In large scale projects where there are numbers of large classes/services, we break beans for Spring registry in two files.
+One file holds bean definitions for database connection settings, transaction management settings, DAOs, and Auto-number/Sequences needed for the database.
+Business layer service classes are available in other file.
+Both files use another object in the same file to define bean dependencies

-Tapestry is used as front end of our applications that has rich support for Spring.
+Our web applications use tapestry as the front end that has rich support for Spring.
 Spring services are heavily used in each page of UI.
 Mostly it is done by using annotation provided by Tapestry using code line shown below:

 public abstract CustomerService getCustomerService();